Actify

 Using Results to Label or Box People

 The moment someone says 'Oh, you're just being such an INTJ' dismissively, the tool becomes a weapon.
-Personality types are starting points for conversation, not fixed categories.
-People are more complex than any 4-letter code.
+Personality types are conversation starters, not fixed categories.
+People are far more complex than any 4-letter code.

 Teams that use personality labels to explain away behavior see a 28% increase in interpersonal friction within 3 months.
 Teams that use them as conversation starters see a 36% decrease (Actify platform data, 2024, n=127 teams).